 Remember, if you missed anything, or want to re-watch a session, the conference is still available online to watch on demand!
 Just follow your original conference link.

-We’re now so excited to announce the first of three LGBTIQWHC Special Events!
+We’re now so excited to announce two LGBTIQWHC Special Events!

-Over the next three weeks we’re bringing you some unique voices: speakers, panels, Q&As & space to network with other attendees; all using the same online portal as the conference.
+Over the next two weeks we’re bringing you some unique voices: speakers, panels, Q&As & space to network with other attendees; all using the same online portal as the conference.

 Tuesday 9 November 6:00PM – 7:30PM AEDT